 The New York Times article referencing the UFO crash claims covered the SSCI UAP report request.
 It also claimed, “Mr. Elizondo (former AATIP chief) is among a small group of former government officials and scientists with security clearances who, without presenting physical proof, say they are convinced that objects of undetermined origin have crashed on earth with materials retrieved for study.”

 Before The New York Times posted their article, rumors circulated that they would be posting a story regarding UFO crashes.
-Curious of Mellon’s thoughts on the matter, I asked Mellon in a recent interview his views on whether the government has collected crashed UFOs or UFO material.
+I asked Mellon in a recent interview his view on whether the government has collected crashed UFOs or UFO material.
 His answer was simply, “It’s a possibility.
 We’ll have to see.”

 Last week CNN asked Mellon a similar question.